ranjiniganeshan/Machine_Learning/machine_learning_intro.md

   Classification models are divided into two groups: binary classification and multiclass classification.
 Binary classification models output a value from a class that contains only two values,    for example, a model that outputs either rain or no rain.
 Multiclass classification models output a value from a class that contains more than two values, for example, a model that can output   either rain, hail, snow, or sleet.

+## Unsupervised learning

+Unsupervised learning is a type of machine learning where the computer is given a bunch of data without any labels or correct answers.
+It has to figure out patterns, structures, or groupings in the data all by itself

+example: Imagine dumping a huge pile of random fruits (apples, oranges, bananas, grapes) on the table in front of a kid who's never seen them before.
+You don't say "these are red and round, group them as apples."
+The kid just looks at shapes, colors, sizes, and naturally sorts them into piles of similar fruits.
+That's unsupervised learning—the machine discovers hidden patterns on its own.

+The most popular way unsupervised learning works is through ### clustering.
+The computer groups similar data points together into "clusters" based on how close or alike they are.